smalltalk-ai/botpress-messenger/README.md

 To setup connexion of your chatbot to Messenger, you need to fill the connexion settings directly in the module interface.
 In fact, you only need to follow these 5 steps and your bot will be active.

-Settings can also be set programmatically by providing the settings in the `${modules_config_dir}/botpress-messenger.json`
+All the information filled in the UI are store into the database (SQLite or Postgress).If you want, you can change your information directly into your database.

 <img alt='Connexion settings' src='assets/connexion-settings.png' width='700px'/>